KAI T-50 Golden Eagle: Thailand

-In September 2015, the Thai government chose a KAI T-50 variant, called the T-50TH, for its air force over the Chinese Hongdu L-15 to replace its aging L-39 Albatros trainers.
-The 4 T-50TH aircraft were scheduled to be delivered by March 2018.
-In July 2017, Thailand's government approved the procurement of 8 more aircraft with a contract signing expected later in the month.
-Deliveries began in January 2018.
+In September 2015, the Thai government chose the T-50TH for its air force over the Chinese Hongdu L-15 to replace its aging L-39 Albatros trainers.
+The four T-50THs were scheduled to be delivered by March 2018.
+In July 2017, Thailand's government approved the procurement of eight more aircraft Deliveries began in January 2018.
+The Royal Thai Air Force's 2024 White Paper outlines a plan to acquire two more T-50TH aircraft in the fiscal year 2025.
+This acquisition will bring the total number of aircraft in squadron 401 to 16.